calvinaquino/LNReader-Android/readme.txt

 maybe ill add an option to "remove complete downloads automatically" for those who dont like removing manually...

 //NEEDS RETHINKING/CHECKING
+- make external chapters open in an internal customized webview (not all externals open the same way?)
 - Verify clicking mascot in chapter and going to jump to screen.
 - Make lightNovel list download a download list task
 - When loading main page for first time, add message "found x novel series" lowPriority